 Can I swim with my contact lenses, wear cosmetics, or have them tinted or made into a bifocal prescription?

-Yes, to all the above!
+Yes, to all of the above!
 You can do all these things and much more.
 At your appointment, please feel free to ask your eye doctor about options for tinting and bifocal/multifocal lenses.

 Can I wear contacts if I have astigmatism?

-These days virtually any visual requirement can be corrected with contact lenses.
+Today, virtually any visual requirement can be corrected with contact lenses.
 In some cases, astigmatism may be corrected best with a rigid contact lens, but soft lenses are also available to handle this common visual disorder.
 Rest assured, your doctor will suggest the lens that best fits your visual and lifestyle needs.

 Schedule Your Contact Lens Exam